JasonBeardSanger/trepogeno/README.md

 --probe_lineage_name custom_probes

-## Example command to call process and summarise the mykrobe json outputs
+## Process and summarise the mykrobe json outputs
+Required is the path to the directory containing the mykrobe output jsons.

 trepogeno /\
 --json_directory files/json_outputs /\
 --tabulate_jsons